Huset på Christianshavn

 Huset på Christianshavn (The House at Christianshavn) was an 84-part television comedy series broadcast in Denmark between 1970 and 1977.
-It was produced by the Nordisk Film company for the national broadcasting corporation, DR. 48 of the episodes were also shown in the German Democratic Republic on DFF.
+The 84 episodes were spread across 14 seasons.
+The series was produced by the Nordisk Film company for the national broadcasting corporation, DR. 48 of the episodes were also shown in the German Democratic Republic on DFF.

 The series portrayed the lives of the residents of a block of flats in Christianshavn, an old part of Copenhagen.